karanpratapsingh/system-design/README.md

 This will give us the last time the user was active.
 This functionality will be handled by the presence service combined with [Redis](https://redis.io) or [Memcached](https://memcached.org) as our cache.

 Another way to implement this is to track the latest action of the user, once the last activity crosses a certain threshold, such as _"user hasn't performed any action in the last 30 seconds"_, we can show the user as offline and last seen with the last recorded timestamp.
-This will be more of a lazy update approach and might benefit us over heartbeat in certain cases.
+This will be more of a lazy update approach and might benefit us over heartbeat mechanism in certain cases.

 ### Notifications